 Live-in aide:

 If approved by the HA, a live-in aide may reside with the family to care for a person with disabilities.
 The HA must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities in accordance with 24 CFR part 8.
-See Sec.
-982.316 concerning occupancy by a live-in aide.

 If there is a live-in aide, the live-in aide must be counted in determining the family unit size.

-Housing quality standards: Sec.
-982.621
+Housing quality standards: (NSPIRE effective October 1, 2025)

-A manufactured home must meet all the HQS performance requirements and acceptability criteria in Sec.
-982.401.
+A manufactured home must meet all the HQS/INSPIRE performance requirements and acceptability criteria.
 A manufactured home also must meet the following requirements:

 Performance requirement: A manufactured home must be placed on the site in a stable manner and must be free from hazards such as sliding or wind damage.